spacecowboy/AndroidGCMTutorial/README.md

 hints on application servers.
 But no one else seems to do that either.
 Another thing is that there are a ton of documents that are out-dated.

-For example, stay away from all server-libraries developed by Google.
-The Java versions might be good, but the Python versions __SUCK DONKEY BALLS__.
-Python __IS NOT AN EXCUSE TO USE GLOBAL VARIABLES ****ING EVERYWHERE__.
+In my opinion it is best to  stay away from libraries developed by Google, whenever possible.
+They build good frameworks but the libraries are just not user friendly.

 In short, I will attempt to deliver both the
 _big picture_ and the _nitty gritty details_ in this project that no one